Backend Engines¶

 Q2MM supports multiple MM backend engines for energy evaluation, frequency calculation, and geometry optimization.
 This page compares their capabilities and documents when optimized parameters can be transferred between engines.

-Engine Overview¶
+Engine overview¶

 | Feature | OpenMM | Tinker | JAX | JAX-MD |